raphaelfabeni/raphaelfabeni/README.md

 ### Hi there 👋, Fabeni here!

 Hi!
-My name is Raphael Fabeni, and I'm a 🇧🇷 developer who tries to have healthy lifestyle.
+My name is Raphael Fabeni, and I'm a 🇧🇷 developer and triathlete.

 Currently, I'm working full time at [Red Ventures](https://www.redventures.com/) and living in  🇺🇸 Charlotte, North Carolina.
-I believe that more than writing code, planning solutions to help people is what makes our work so nice.

 Feel free to ask me anything; the best and easier way is to send me a [Twitter DM](https://twitter.com/raphaelfabeni).
 I also try to write about some random stuff on my [blog](https://raphaelfabeni.com/blog/).